-Give Volunteering a Try!
-The PSAI needs members from varied backgrounds, locations and points of view to help us build a stronger association.
+Give volunteering a try!
+The PSAI needs members from varied backgrounds, locations, and points of view to help us build a stronger Association through volunteerism.

-We currently have about 40 consistently committed volunteers – and many others that assist the organization on a time-limited basis in connection with specific initiatives and events.
+The PSAI currently has about 40 consistently committed volunteers – and many others that assist the organization on a time-limited basis in connection with specific initiatives and events.

-If you are interested in volunteering, please contact email@example.com and let us know.
-We’ll connect you with the chairs and help you get started.
+If you are interested in volunteering on a committee, at an event, or in any other way, please contact firstname.lastname@example.org and let us know.
+We’ll connect you with the right people and help you get started.

 Public Information, Education and Advocacy Committee (EI)